 Blood based monitoring for all solid organ tumours

-cancertrack is a blood-based analysis that detects cancer related biomarkers with ultrahigh precision, specificity and reliability. cancertrack enables continuous monitoring of the cancer in order to detect relapses or changes in the tumour characteristics at an early stage.
+cancertrack is a blood-based analysis that detects cancer related biomarkers with high precision, specificity and reliability. cancertrack enables continuous monitoring of the cancer in order to detect relapses or changes in the tumour characteristics at an early stage.

 Features of cancertrack

-• Detection of circulating DNA, which is released into the patient's blood by cancer cells (ctDNA); if necessary, in combination with circulating tumour cells (CTCs)
+• Detection of circulating tumour DNA (ctDNA), which is released into the patient's blood by cancer cells

 • Detection of tumour activity at an early stage

-• Additionally: monitoring of non-visible metastases and tumours
+• Monitoring of non-visible metastases and tumours

 • Limits of detection: 0.1% (Minor Allele Frequency)